minyeong97-herrtane/2.5D/README.md

 ## Project Setup
 ### Unity Porject Setup
 The project is set with Unity game engine, tracking eye movement using Valve Index VR.
 Any 3D environment is good to test this project.
 We used a simple project presented [here](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2018-4-32351).
 The key to changing the project fit with our project is to change the matrix related with the the camera.
-The original project
+The original project has a function called `PerspectiveOffCenter()`.
+This function takes parameters like left, right, bottom, top, near, far and calculates the projection matrix explained above.

         static Matrix4x4 PerspectiveOffCenter(float left, float right, float bottom, float top, float near, float far) {